HERE'S WHAT'S HAPPENING IN OUR COMMUNITY!

 What You Aren’t Training for Endurance

-Actually the cause of your energy depletion and leg fatigue could be from failing to train totally different muscles.
+Actually, maybe you have!
+The cause of your energy depletion and leg fatigue could be from failing to train totally different muscles.
 Muscles we tend to ignore quite a bit.

 How You Fatigue

 Because you have not likely trained these muscles as often as others they are more likely to be the first to fatigue.
 When they do it doesn’t matter how much you have worked out your legs.
-They will not be getting the Oxygen they need and will fill with Lactic Acid.
-If you want to build great endurance and fitness you have to work on the strength and endurance of these breathing muscles.
+They will not be getting the oxygen they need and will flood with acidity causing a burning sensation.

 fill out the form below to get started!